devhl-labs/CocApi/README.md

 This empty interface is implemented by ICurrentWarAPIModel and the NotInWar model.
 The library will never return an ICurrentWarAPIModel with a state of notInWar.

 ## ILeagueGroup
-This empty interface is implemented by ILeagueGroup and LeagueGroupNotFound.
+This empty interface is implemented by LeagueGroupApiModel and LeagueGroupNotFound.
 Clans that are not in CWL war will return a LeagueGroupNotFound.

 ## [Extensions](/CocApiLibrary/Extensions.cs)
 The static Extensions class contains some things that may be useful, especially for Discord bots.